jbostoen/iTop-custom-extensions/readme.md

 Warning: for stable version, use iTop 2.4.x and this branch: https://github.com/jbostoen/iTop-custom-extensions/tree/itop-2.4

 The master branch will now start to focus in iTop 2.5.x compatibility, but is work in progress!
+We will only move to datamodel version 1.5 once iTop 2.5 is stable (likely 2.5.1)

 # Compatibility
 I (jbostoen) currently maintain a few **unofficial** extensions (tweaks, extra features) for iTop 2.4.1